rpetty9/artist_collaboration_project/README.md

 🚀 EXECUTION
 ---------
-Once the environment is set up and data is in place, run the project with:
+Once the environment is set up, run the project with:

 ```bash
 python run_all.py